asourlas/axart.github.io/README.md

 ## On-device processing
 All AI processing in AutoBeat is done on-device.
 This became possible by using **ggml** (G. Gerganov et al.), a great tensor library for machine learning to enable large models and high performance on commodity hardware (https://ggml.ai).

 We used the library's GPT-2 example as a starting point and, after some refactoring and tweaking (and caffeine), we managed to add it to the plugin code.
-The beat generation process (aka _inference_) runs on a background thread so that it does not block the plugin's workflow.
+The beat generation process (aka _inference_) runs on a separate thread so that it does not block the plugin's workflow.

 When the user clicks on the generate button, a prompt is constructed and encoded from the plugin parameters (genre, group/tracks, density, intensity) and then is fed into the model.

-Once the model is done processing and the output is collected, it is decoded into music events and passed on to the audio engine.
+Once the model is done processing and the output is collected, it is decoded into music events and passed on to the audio engine and the UI.

-### Performance
+## Performance
 The beat generation's performance varies among different hardware.
 On more powerful machines (e.g. Silicon-based MacBooks) it is reasonably fast, with most beats taking no more than 4-5 seconds.

+_Thank you for reading!_

+---

+Achillefs Sourlas for Axart Software UG, October 2024.